Virginia Players to Watch Against Furman - First Round

 Virginia's Last Game

 On Saturday, in its last game, Virginia lost to Duke 59-49.
-With 12 points, Beekman was its top scorer.
+With 12 points, Beekman was its high scorer.

 |Name